Razakhel/ArcV/README.md

 Written in C++, it is primarily developed for learning purposes.
 It is intended to be optimized and to run relatively fast, even on low-end/old computers and smartphones.

-This library is made for Linux, though it is planned to make it fully compatible Windows.
+This library is available for Linux and Windows.
 It is also especially aimed to be running on Android.

+If you want to get started, [head to the wiki](https://github.com/Razakhel/ArcV/wiki)!

 # ArcV is...